celinaisthegreat/Web-Development/README.md

 * Frontend-Whole screen on your browser.
 * Backend-Group or sets of secret computers that store stuff the frontend can't.
 * Sever-Stores data and is basically the Backend.
-* CSS-Casing Style Sheet and is use to style the text and stuff.
 * <b>Bold</b>-This tag make things darker and bigger, but when it comes to coding we really don't use it.
 * <strong>Strong</strong>-This tag is used in replacement of the bold tag, it makes things stronger than the rest.
 * <i>Italic</i>-This tag is use to make things look fancy and slanted, like the bold tag we also really don't use it.